-For more than 50 years, the Older Americans Act (OAA) and the Medicare and Medicaid programs have provided our nation’s seniors with vital assistance for the costs of healthcare, food, transportation and other support services.
-As we look back on the decades of success of these critical programs, we must also look forward to the next 50 years and put policies in place to ensure our seniors receive the care they need.
-I am committed to working with my colleagues in Congress to consider the changing needs of older Americans and to develop immediate and long-term solutions to address the challenges facing seniors in the 21st century.
+For more than 50 years, Social Security, Medicare, and Medicaid have provided our seniors with vital assistance to help cover the costs of health care, food, transportation, and other services.
+As we look back on the decades of success of these programs, we must also look forward to the next 50 years and ensure seniors continue to receive the care they need.
+I am committed to developing immediate and long-term solutions to address the challenges facing seniors.

-Medicare serves as a lifeline for more than 55 million Americans and it must be protected.
-I strongly oppose efforts to reduce benefits or privatize this critical program.
-When House leaders attempted to re-open the Medicare prescription drug “donut hole” in 2013 and 2015, I stood strong in opposition and fought to protect the 72,000 seniors in Washington state who have benefited from reforms that helped reduce their out of pocket prescription drug costs.
-I have also consistently opposed proposals to replace Medicare’s guarantee of medical coverage with a voucher or premium-support system, which would leave millions of seniors with higher costs and without adequate healthcare coverage.
+Medicare is a lifeline for more than 61 million Americans, and it must be protected for future generations.
+I strongly oppose efforts to reduce benefits or privatize this program.
+When Republicans attempted to re-open the Medicare prescription drug “donut hole” in 2013 and 2015, I stood strong in opposition and fought to protect the more than 72,000 seniors in Washington state who have benefited from reforms that reduced their out-of-pocket prescription drug costs.
+I have also consistently opposed proposals to replace Medicare’s guarantee of medical coverage with a voucher, which would leave millions of seniors with higher costs and without adequate health care coverage.
 Instead of shifting greater costs onto our seniors, we should work to control the rising cost of care.
 To reduce costs for seniors, I support allowing Medicare to negotiate prescription drug prices the same way private health plans do.

-Improving retirement security for our nation’s seniors remains a top priority of mine, and ensuring the long-term stability of Social Security is paramount to this goal.
+Improving retirement security for our seniors remains a top priority of mine and ensuring the long-term stability of Social Security is paramount to this goal.
 For more than 80 years, Social Security has kept seniors out of poverty and provided basic living standards for the middle class.
-Instead of breaking our promise to seniors and future generations — as some in Congress have suggested — we should advance forward-looking reforms that strengthen the program and ensure all Americans can retire with dignity.
-That’s why I have joined my colleagues in introducing legislation to enhance Social Security benefits, increase annual cost-of-living adjustments (COLAs) and scrap the income contribution cap on the wealthy.
-I’m pleased to support this legislation as a member of the House Ways and Means Committee, which has jurisdiction over Social Security.
+Instead of breaking our promise to seniors and future generations, we should advance forward-looking reforms that strengthen the program and ensure that all Americans can retire with dignity.